NormalVR/Normcore-Documentation/src/realtime/common-questions.md

 If you’d like to introduce this functionality, create a RealtimeComponent that assigns a UUID in `OnRealtimeModelReplaced()` when getting a fresh model.
 This will ensure that the component has a unique UUID and that existing models don’t have their UUIDs reassigned by new clients.

 #### Why do I get the error “This view doesn't have a model yet.
-Wait until the model is present before interacting with the ownership.” when interacting with RealtimeView?
+Wait until the model is present before interacting with the ownership,” when interacting with RealtimeView?

 If you’re dealing with a prefab, all views and components are initialized with their models.
 They will be ready to work with by the time `Start()` is called on any script on the prefab. `Awake()` must be called by Unity before Normcore can initialize any components on the game object.
 If you’re dealing with a RealtimeView that exists in a scene file, you’ll need to wait until `realtime.connected == true`, or the `didConnectToRoom` event has fired.
 RealtimeView uses `Start()` internally to register with Realtime, and it’s possible your start method ran before `RealtimeView.Start()`.